darellduma/PHP-Media-File-Analyzer/README.md

 Download this repo to your server.

 # What does it do?
-It uploads your media files to the '/uploads/' (create one if it doesn't exist) folder and analyzes it using the 'getID3' class from the getID3 library.
+It uploads your media files to the '/uploads/' folder and analyzes it using the 'getID3' class from the getID3 library.

 # What is the filesize limit?
 Depends on your server.
 Just adjust the config in your 'php.ini' file.